Game Rules¶

 [CTF server] $ ./bomb

-1. While solving the challenges on the CTF server, you might need to write your own exploit scripts.
+While solving the challenges on the CTF server, you might need to write your own exploit scripts.
 Feel free to create a directory inside /tmp to store your files.
-Note that the CTF server and the lab account are shared with all other users, so avoid using directory names that are easily guessable (e.g., /tmp/cs6265), and do not reveal your secret directory name anywhere.
-Listing files (ls) in /tmp is not allowed.
-Also, we encourage you to keep backups of your files by copying them from the CTF server to your local machine, since /tmp might get emptied occasionally.
+Note that the CTF server and the accout is shared with all other users, so avoid using directory name that are easily guessable (e.g., /tmp/cs6265), and do not reveal your secret directory name anywhere.
+Listing files in /tmp is not allowed.
+Also, we encourage you to take backups of your files (i.e., copying your files from the CTF server to your local machine), since /tmp might get emptied once in a while.

 To build your own environment:

-Note: Ubuntu users may want to use the following command to install VirtualBox:
+Note: Ubuntu users may want to use the following commands to install Virtualbox

 [host] $ sudo apt-get install virtualbox